joshmcrty/Flurry/README.md

 `useRelative` (boolean) determines whether `position: relative` is applied to the selected element so flakes are generated within it (useful for generating flakes for only a specific part of the page).
 Default is `true` for all elements except the `body` element which is `false`.

 `zIndex` (number) sets the `z-index` CSS property for the snowflakes.
 Default is `9999`.

+`onFlake` (function) allows you to execute a function when each snowflake element is created. `this` within the `onFlake()` function is set to the snowflake element; see demo page for an example that uses a FontAwesome shape for each flake.

 `onInit` (function) allows you to execute a function when a Flurry instance is initialized. `this` within the `onInit()` function is set to the flurry element (e.g. `<body>` by default).